-Tea Bread – Recipe
+Spiced Tea Bread Recipe

-This is a kind of 'quick bread' rather than a true bread: it doesn't need yeast, but it's not really a cake either since it's not made with any fats (no butter, oil or vegetable fat).
+This spiced tea bread is a kind of 'quick bread' rather than a true bread: it doesn't need yeast, but it's not really a cake either since it's not made with any fats (no butter, oil or vegetable fat).
 It's a slightly bread-y, slightly cake-y loaf of deliciousness, made moist by plenty of dried fruits that have been soaked overnight in a good, strongly brewed cup of tea.
 Slice it, eat it as it is, spread it with butter, or toast it.
 Best of all, serve it alongside a cup of the same tea you used to steep the fruits in: it's pure nirvana.

-I like my tea bread lightly spiced, so I used a combination of cinnamon, nutmeg, cloves and ground ginger.
-As for the tea itself, feel free use any tea you like- ordinary black tea, earl grey, fruit teas... go nuts.
-I used Russian caravan tea, which has become my recent favourite in the black tea division after a recommendation from a friend.
-The dark, malty smokiness of Russian caravan works incredibly well with the spices.
-If you're using a fruit tea, I'd suggest swapping the spices for vanilla or a drop or two of rosewater to complement the fresh flavours.
+Although some tea bread recipes are quite plain, I like my tea bread lightly spiced, so I used a combination of cinnamon, nutmeg, cloves and ground ginger.
+As for the tea itself, feel free use any tea you like – ordinary black tea, Earl Grey, fruit teas... go nuts.
+I like using Russian caravan tea or lapsang souchong.
+The dark, malty smokiness of these two teas works incredibly well with the spices.

 Ingredients: